NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ### Research

-My work involves an interplay of ideas from algebra, model theory and number theory.
+My work involves an interplay of ideas from algebra, model theory, and number theory.

 More precisely, I am interested in developing counting strategies using ideas from arithmetic, complex analysis, o-minimality, model theory of valued fields; and pursuing ensuing applications.